TZstatsADS/Fall2016-proj3-grp8/README.md

 Shujin Cao: Train SVM model based on SIFT; Test the baseline model and advance model;

-Ying Zhu: Train SVM model based on SIFT; Determine the baseline model by tuning parameter; Test the baseline model and advance model;
+Ying Zhu: Presentaion; Train SVM model based on SIFT; Determine the baseline model by tuning parameter; Test the baseline model and advance model;